BlackZork/mqmgateway/README.md

   * support for conversion in both directions
 * Fast modbus frequency polling, configurable per newtork, per mqtt object and per register

-MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosqutto](https://mosquitto.org/) MQTT library.
-See main [CMakeLists.txt](link) for full list of dependencies.
+MQMGateway depends on [libmodbus](https://libmodbus.org/) and [Mosquitto](https://mosquitto.org/) MQTT library.
+See main [CMakeLists.txt](CMakeLists.txt) for full list of dependencies.
 It is developed under Linux, but it should be easy to port it to other platforms.

 # License
 This software is dual-licensed:
   * under the terms of [AGPL-3.0 license](https://www.gnu.org/licenses/agpl-3.0.html) as Open Source project.
   * under commercial license.

 For a commercial-friendly license and support please see http://mqmgateway.zork.pl.

 # Third-party licenses

 This software includes "A single-producer, single-consumer lock-free queue for C++" written by Cameron Desrochers.
 See license terms in [LICENSE.md](readerwriterqueue/LICENSE.md)

 # Installation